HEMASRI2175/EduVista/README.md

 ### Why Prerequisites ?

-1. **PHP**: Ensure you have PHP >= 7.3 installed.
-You can install PHP using package managers like `apt` for Ubuntu or `brew` for macOS.
+1. **PHP**: Ensure that PHP is installed on your system.
+You can download and install PHP from the [official PHP website](https://www.php.net/downloads).

-2. **Composer**: Dependency manager for PHP.
-You can install Composer globally by following the instructions on [getcomposer.org](https://getcomposer.org/download/).
+2. **Composer**: Composer is a dependency manager for PHP.
+You can install Composer by following the instructions on the [Composer website](https://getcomposer.org/download/).

-3. **Node.js and npm**: Required for managing JavaScript dependencies and compiling assets.
-You can download and install them from [nodejs.org](https://nodejs.org/).
+3. **Node.js and npm**: Node.js and npm are required for managing JavaScript dependencies and compiling assets.
+You can download and install Node.js from the [official Node.js website](https://nodejs.org/en/download/), which includes npm.

+4. **MySQL Database**: Make sure you have MySQL installed on your system.
+You can download and install MySQL from the [official MySQL website](https://dev.mysql.com/downloads/).

+5. **Git**: Git is a version control system used for cloning the EduVista repository.
+You can install Git by following the instructions on the [Git website](https://git-scm.com/downloads).

 ### Dependencies Installed via Composer